 - Spoon filling down center of crepes; roll.
-Place in an ungreased 15-in. x 10-in. x 1-in. baking pan.
+Place in an ungreased 15x10x1-in. baking pan.
 Bake, uncovered, at 350° for 15-20 minutes or until heated through.
 Meanwhile, prepare Bearnaise sauce according to package directions.
 Serve with crepes.
-Yield: 8 servings (16 crepes).

-Originally published as Shrimp Crepes in Taste of Home's Holiday & Celebrations Cookbook Annual 2002, p62
+Originally published as Shrimp Crepes in Holiday & Celebrations Cookbook 2002